You are here : Visit England > Peak District > Bakewell

 Note, this pudding is not the same as the more widely known Bakewell Tart (but perhaps is behind the invention of the bakewell tart, which is similar but also an additional layer of almond cake on top).

-Bakewell map and places to visit
+Bakewell places to visit